loupe-php/loupe/docs/performance.md

 ## Query cache backend

-Loupe can cache internal query artifacts (especially state-set lookups for typo tolerance) via a PSR-6 cache pool.
+Loupe can cache internal query artifacts (especially state-set lookups for typo tolerance and parsed filter strings) via a PSR-6 cache pool.
 By default, Loupe auto-enables an APCu-backed pool when APCu is available.
 This is intentionally zero-config and gives an immediate speedup in many real-world typeahead/autosubmit setups.